-An optical image stabilization system usually relies on gyroscopes or accelerometers to detect and measure camera vibrations.
-The readings, typically limited to pan and tilt, are then relayed to actuators that move a lens in the optical chain to compensate for the camera motion.
-In some designs, the favored solution is instead to move the image sensor, for example using small linear motors.
+An optical image stabilization system usually relies on gyroscopes to detect and measure camera vibrations.
+The readings, typically limited to pan and tilt, are then relayed to actuators that move a lens element in the optical chain to compensate for the camera motion.

-Either method is able to compensate the shaking of camera and lens, so that light can strike the image sensor in the same fashion as if the camera was not vibrating.
+Either optical image stabilization or electronic image stabilization is able to compensate the shaking of camera and lens, so that light can strike the image sensor in the same fashion as if the camera was not vibrating.
 Optical image stabilization is particularly useful when using long focal lengths and works well also in low light conditions.

-The main disadvantage of an optical solution is the price.
+The main disadvantage of an optical image stabilization solution is the price.